linshixun/astivetoolkit/README.md

 ## Getting Astive

-A pre-assembled version of ATK can be found in [the website](http://astivetoolkit.org/downloads).
-You can also build ATK as follows:
+A pre-compiled version of ATK can be found in [the website](http://astivetoolkit.org/downloads).
+You can also build ATK from Github as follows:

 ```bash
 git clone https://github.com/psanders/astivetoolkit.git